 How to make getting a new manager a catalyst for professional growth

 A new manager is a wonderful opportunity for learning and development, as well as connection and networking.
 Again, curiosity and openness are important.
-A new manager is a window into how things have been done in other teams or organizations and what might be useful in your team, too.
+A new manager is a window into how things have been done in other teams or organisations and what might be useful in your team, too.

 Reflecting on what you do like about your new manager’s approach, and what knowledge and skills (both technical and people oriented) they bring will enable you to determine how they might support your development.
 Which of your strengths can they help you to develop further?
 How might they relate to your growth and aspirations?
 And where might they have some unique ability to mentor and coach you in areas you aren’t as strong yet?